-We confirm that the customer is known to US.
-Yes No We confirm that the identity information is s held by us.
-Yes No We confirm that the verification of the info ormation meets - the requirements of Barbados law and Al ML/CFT Guideline.
-Yes No We confirm that the applicant is acting on - not as a nominee, trustee or in a fiduciary other person. d No N/A Part D Customer Group Name: • • • • • • • • • • • • ••••• Relation with Customer: ••••• • • • • • • • • • • • • • • • • • • • • • • • •••••• Part E Name & Position of Preparing Officer: (Block Letters) • • • • • • • • • • • • • • • • • • • • Signature & Date: • • • • • • • • • • • • • • • • • • • • • • • • • Name & Position of Authorising Officer: (Block Letters) • • • • • • • • • • • • • • • • • • • • • • ••••• Signature & Date: • • • • • • • • • • • • ••••• • • • • • • • • • • • • • • • • • • • •
+Part C We confirm that the customer is known to us.
+Yes No We confirm that the identity information is held by us.
+Yes No We confirm that the verification of the information meets - the requirements of Barbados law and AML/CFT Guideline.
+Yes No We confirm that the applicant is acting on his own behalf and - not as a nominee, trustee or in a fiduciary capacity for any - other person.
+No N/A Part D Customer Group Name: Relation with Customer: Part E Name & Position of Preparing Officer: (Block Letters) Signature & Date: Name & Position of Authorising Officer: (Block Letters) Signature & Date: